 Grapeseed oil is high in polyunsaturated fat, and not only lowers the bad LDL cholesterol but also raises levels of the good HDL cholesterol.
 It's a rich source of vitamin E and has a light, pleasant taste that brings out the flavours of the other foods being cooked.
 It's a good multi-purpose oil.

 Macadamia oil is very high in monounsaturated fat but comparatively low in polyunsaturated fat.
 It's also relatively expensive and has a strong strong nutty flavour and aftertaste, making it better for stir-fries and salad dressings than, say, making a mayonnaise.

 Mustardseed oil has the lowest saturated fat content of any edible oil.
 It also has a good balance of omega-3 and omega-6 fatty acids.
 In cooking, it has a distinctive strong flavour and very nutty aftertaste that can overpower the rest of the dish.

 Olive oil is a great source of monounsaturated fats and a key ingredient in the Mediterranean diet – a heart-healthy style of cooking that traditionally includes fruits, vegetables, pasta and rice.
-Olive oil is best used for low- to medium-heat cooking in salads or marinades.
+It's versatile in that it's great for cooking, as well as for dressing salads or creating marinades.